pinepain/php-ref/README.md

 Notifier can be one of `callable`, `array` or `null` types. `null` notifier denotes no notifier set.

-Note that notification happens *after* referent object destruction, so at the time of notification `Weak\Referent::get()` will return `null` (unless rare case when object refcount get incremented in destructor, e.g. by storing destructing value somewhere else).
+Note that notification happens *after* referent object destruction, so at the time of notification `Ref\Referent::get()` will return `null` (unless rare case when object refcount get incremented in destructor, e.g. by storing destructing value somewhere else).

 If object destructor or one or more notifiers throw exception, all further notifier callbacks will be called as if that exception was thrown inside `try-catch` block.
-In case one or more exceptions were thrown, `Weak\NotifierException` will be thrown and all thrown exceptions will be available via `Weak\NotifierException::getExceptions()` method.
+In case one or more exceptions were thrown, `Ref\NotifierException` will be thrown and all thrown exceptions will be available via `Ref\NotifierException::getExceptions()` method.

 ### Cloning